-As with any other organs of the body, nose is also very important for your health.
+As with any other organ of the body, the nose is also very important for your health.
 Your nose filters the air you breathe by removing irritants, microbes, pollutants, and dust.
-Nose also helps in keeping the air warm and moist to help prevent the lungs and tubes from drying out.
-Any disease or condition, as simple as cold that disturbs your nose can also make your whole body to suffer.
-You may feel the affect ranging from loss of sense of smell, breathing difficulty, disturbed sleep to feeling uncomfortable.
+The nose also helps in keeping the air warm and moist to help prevent the lungs and tubes from drying out.
+Any disease or condition, as simple as a cold that disturbs your nose can also make your whole body suffer.
+You may feel the effect ranging from loss of sense of smell, breathing difficulty, and disturbed sleep to feeling uncomfortable.
 The following is a list of common conditions that affect your nose.

-Common Cold: It is an upper respiratory tract infection mostly caused by different types of viruses.
-The symptoms of common cold manifest after 48 hours may include runny nose, watery eyes, sore throat, stuffy nose and nasal congestion, sneezing and coughing, and sometimes, low-grade fever.
+It is an upper respiratory tract infection mostly caused by different types of viruses.
+The symptoms of common cold manifest after 48 hours may include runny nose, watery eyes, sore throat, stuffy nose, nasal congestion, sneezing and coughing, and sometimes, low-grade fever.
 The symptoms may last for 3 to 4 days.

-Allergies: Inflammation of the nose which is caused by allergens such as dust, pollen and molds is known as allergy.
+Inflammation of the nose which is caused by allergens such as dust, pollen, and molds are known as an allergy.
 Allergens also cause the same symptoms as those caused by sinusitis.
 Blocked sinuses fail to drain mucus into the nasal passages as usual due to inflammation and fluid buildup – owing to allergy.
-Swollen and inflamed sinuses cause the typical symptoms associated with allergey – runny nose, watery eyes, inflammation and swelling.
+Swollen and inflamed sinuses cause the typical symptoms associated with allergy – runny nose, watery eyes, inflammation, and swelling.

-Deviated septum: Nose has a nasal septum – a bone and cartilage that separate nasal cavity.
-When this nasal septum becomes off Centre, then the condition is known as deviated septum.
-Deviated septum may cause nasal congestion – which in the long run may lead to some very serious health issues – such as breathing difficulties, sleep disturbances and sleep apnea.
+The nose has a nasal septum – a bone and cartilage that separate the nasal cavity.
+When this nasal septum becomes off Centre, then the condition is known as a deviated septum.
+Deviated septum may cause nasal congestion – which in the long run may lead to some very serious health issues – such as breathing difficulties, sleep disturbances, and sleep apnea.

 Adenoids are mass of tissue located beside the nose and behind the roof of the mouth (higher up in the mouth).
 Adenoids trap harmful germs that move through the nose or mouth.
 They also produce antibodies and impart immunity to fight infections.

-Adenoiditis: In addition to tonsils, these glands also filter out germs, but are vulnerable to infection and inflammation –adenoiditis.
+In addition to tonsils, these glands also filter out germs but are vulnerable to infection and inflammation –adenoiditis.
 Inflamed and enlarged adenoid can lead to recurrent respiratory tract infections and breathing difficulties.
 Adenoiditis is common in children – and also affects adults sometimes.